KevinFasusi/supplychainpy/docs/quickstart.rst

 Up and Running
 --------------

-Typically, inventory analysis using Excel requires several formulas, manual processes, possibly some pivot tables and in some cases VBA.
+Typically, inventory analysis requires several formulas, manual processes, possibly some pivot tables and in some cases VBA.
 Using the supplychainpy library can reduce the time taken and effort made for the same analysis.

 A simple analysis for an individual SKU can be carried out by using: